Azure-Samples/assistant-nl2sql/README.md

 ## Stack <br>
 ![Stacl](./images/assistants_stack.png)
+- Use Azure Open AI Assistants API for AI Orchestration, on top of GPT4o Model
 - Built our own [tools postgres](src/lib/tools_postgres.py) and [tools bigquery](src/lib/tools_postgres.py) using Function Calling, to interact with the databases